RaphaelDssn/Multi-Robot-Path-Planning-for-Coverage-in-Cluttered-and-Known-Environment/README.md

 The environment is considered as cluttered if narrow passages have the same width as the length of a grid cell.
 This grid cell length represents the work area of the robot and can be different than its actual footprint.

 The environment is represented by a grid but each cell has connected cells list, because two free neighbour cells are not necessary connected, as they can be separated by a thin obstacle.
-The Movement Map below is computed based on the obstacles, robot's footprint and workspace diameters.
+The Movement Map below is computed based on the obstacles, robot's footprint and workspace (cell size) diameters.
 The obstacles are built using the [Shapely python library](https://shapely.readthedocs.io/en/2.0.6/reference/shapely.intersects.html) and can be changed in the ```map.py``` script.

 <p align="center">
   <img src="images/movement_map.png" alt="Movement Map" width="400">